MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authz-group-entra-id-explore.md

 #### Create the overage scenario in this sample for testing

-1. You can use the `BulkCreateGroups.ps1` provided in the [App Creation Scripts](./AppCreationScripts/) folder to create a large number of groups and assign users to them.
+1. You can use the `BulkCreateGroups.ps1` provided in the `./AppCreationScripts/` folder to create a large number of groups and assign users to them.
 This will help test overage scenarios during development.
 Remember to change the user's **objectId** provided in the `BulkCreateGroups.ps1` script.
 1. When you run this sample and an overage occurred, then you'd see the  `_claim_names` in the home page after the user signs-in.
 1. We strongly advise you use the [group filtering feature](#configure-your-application-to-receive-the-groups-claim-values-from-a-filtered-set-of-groups-a-user-may-be-assigned-to) (if possible) to avoid running into group overages.
 1. In case you cannot avoid running into group overage, we suggest you use the following logic to process groups claim in your token.